 In 2011, a very well-preserved mummified woman was found underneath a modern road in the city of Taizhou, in the Jiangsu Province of eastern China.
 The woman, a member of the Ming Dynasty, was found by a construction crew working on a road that she was buried under.
 Construction workers described her as being submerged in a "‘brown liquid."

 She was just under five feet tall, and dressed in silk finery with robes, slippers, jewelry.
 Amazingly, her hair and eyebrows were still intact.
-After observing her and the tomb she was buried in, Taizhou Museum director Wang Weiyin estimated that the mummy is about 700 years old.
+After observing her and her tomb, Taizhou Museum director Wang Weiyin estimated that the mummy was about 700 years old.